Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 }
 ```

-## Categories
+### Categories

-The Search Settings component and Query Builder require `categories` section provided within the configuration.
+The Search Settings component and Query Builder require a `categories` section provided within the configuration.

-Categories are needed to build Widgets so that users can modify the search query at runtime.
-Every Category can be represented by a single Angular component, either simple or composite one.
+Categories are needed to build widgets so that users can modify the search query at runtime.
+Every Category can be represented by a single Angular component, which can be either a simple one or a
+composite one.

 ```ts
 export interface SearchCategory {